LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 Capture Methods
 ===============

+.. method:: currentCapture()

+   Returns a reference to the capture that is currently executing.

 .. type:: capture

    A capture is a block of Lasso code that can be passed to another method or